-In this article, we’ll explore some easy tips to create a smooth chatbot conversation flow and how to use BotStar’s available features to manage and track customer orders.
+In this article, we’ll explore some easy tips to create a smooth conversation flow and how to use BotStar’s features to manage and track customer orders.
 You’ll see how chatbots could effectively replace large support teams.

 Create a smooth conversation flow

 Customers today want fast and great service.
 They sometimes are not patient enough to wait until your support team steps in and handles their requests.
 They are neither willing to accept bad service, and will switch to your competitors.
 Thus, while building a conversation flow, make sure their experience with your service is positive by offering a smooth and concise conversation.

 1. Write down your customers’ most common questions and optimize each response